metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 **Baltimore covers if**
 Lamar Jackson plays through whatever's ailing him
 \- AND -
-Jackson and the tailbacks can help the offense dominate time of possession against the Bears.
+Jackson and the tailbacks can help the offense dominate time of possession against a Bears defense not fully healthy up front.

 **Chicago covers if**
 Lamar Jackson is out